wkumari/draft-wkumari-dhc-capport/README.md

    Length  8-bit unsigned integer.
 The length of the option (including
       the Type and Length fields) in units of 8 bytes.

+Kumari, et al.            Expires March 3, 2016                 [Page 4]

+Internet-Draft             DHCP Captive-Portal               August 2015

-   URI  The URI of the authentication page that the user should connect
+   URI  The contact URI for the captive portal that the user should
-      to.
+      connect to.
 For the reasons described above, the implementer might want to use an IP address literal instead of a DNS name.
-This should

-Kumari, et al.          Expires February 25, 2016               [Page 4]

-Internet-Draft             DHCP Captive-Portal               August 2015

-      be padded with NULL (0x0) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.
+      This should be padded with NULL (0x0) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

-4. IANA Considerations
+3. IANA Considerations

    This document defines two DHCP Captive-Portal options, one for IPv4 and one for IPv6.
 It requires assignment of an option code (TBA1) to